ErpNetDocs/webclient/introduction/how-to/filter-expresions-my-items.md

 Filtering expressions follow a fixed syntax that can influence the outcome they produce.

-It's therefore crucial to write them down exactly as they are if you want to achieve the desired effect.
+It's therefore crucial to write them down exactly as they are and in the correct filtering rows if you want to achieve the desired effect.

 ### (current) and (empty)

-This functionality enables you to conveniently locate items associated with your company and its location.
+These expressions enable you to conveniently locate documents associated with your **enterprise company** and its **location**.

-You can employ the filtering expressions "(current)" and "(empty)" to achieve this.

-When using "(current)", the table will display either your company or your current role, depending on the column where you enter the expression.
+* When using "**(current)**", the table will display only the items linked to the current enterprise company and/or location you're logged into.

-On the other hand, "(empty)" will reveal cells with no values.
+* On the other hand, using "**(empty)**" will reveal documents that are not strictly tied to any enterprise company and/or location.

 **Example:**